If you experience one of these issues with Back to My Mac, your router settings might be the cause:

 - An alert might say, "Back to My Mac may be slow because more than one device on your network is providing network services."
 Get help with alerts.

 Follow these steps for help

 - OS X Mavericks or later: Go to /System/Library/CoreServices/Applications.
 Or click to open Spotlight and type Network Utility.

-- OS X Mountain Lion or earlier: From the menu bar, choose Go > Utilities, and double-click Network Utility.
+- OS X Mountain Lion or earlier: From the menu bar, choose Go > Utilities.
+Double-click Network Utility.

-- In the Traceroute tab, enter "icloud.com" and click Trace.
+- Enter "icloud.com" in the Traceroute tab, then click Trace.

-- In the results, look for the line beginning with the number 2.
-If the address in that line is an IP address in one of these ranges, your network has a multiple-NAT configuration* and you should finish the steps in this article:
+- Find the line that begins with the number 2 in the results.
+In that line, if you see an IP address in one of these ranges, your network has a multiple-NAT configuration* and you should finish the steps in this article:

 - Select your base station and click Edit in the pop-up menu.